Best Lakes Near Salzburg

 Salzburg is right on the border with Germany, in the middle of Austria.
 It is surrounded by mountains, making it seriously stunning when it comes to nature, access to adventure and pretty little lakes to discover.
 If you're visiting Salzburg or are a local in search of new spots to explore, I've compiled a complete list of all of my favourite lakes to visit.
 I hope you enjoy!

-This list gets updated as I visit more lakes; last updated 1 July 2024.
+This list gets updated as I visit more lakes; this post was first published 12 June 2024 and last updated 15 August 2024.

 1. Hallstatter See